Macker85/finding-football/README.md

 # Finding Football

-Finding Football is a site for people to go that want to find a game of football or some extra players for your game.
+Finding Football is a site for people that want to find a game of football or some extra players for your game.
 As straightforward as this sounds the benefits of being social, active and interacting with people with similar interests are very important and beneficial to your health and wellbeing.

-Finding Football hopes to grow around the country getting more people active, improve the quality of games by ensuring you have the right players at the right times.
+Finding Football hopes to grow around the country with more people adding games and reaching out for players with the hope of getting more people active, improve the quality of games by ensuring you have the right players at the right times.